jsanti1975on/jas.digital.tools/S.T.E.M./population-test.md

 ### 🎥 Quick Demo

-Check out this short recording of the animated bar chart in action:
+Check out this short recording of the animated bar chart in action with an arbitrary data set

 https://github.com/user-attachments/assets/ccd6dfde-c481-4110-a7af-fb66bf15ed3e